Emeriego/printf/README.md

 ## A custom _printf function implementation

-Writing our own `printf` function, this is a project done under ALX Low Level Programming.
+Writing our own `printf` function, this is a project done under ALX Low Level Programming

 ## Resource